 Aldana Biography

-Maria Gabriela Aldana is Art of Solidarity's cofounding director.
-She is a bilingual community artist, community organizer, oral historian, folklorist, and teacher.
-For over 20 years, Aldana has produced murals, exhibitions, parades, films, traveling exhibitions, festivals, and multicultural events.
-Originally from Managua, Nicaragua, Ms. Aldana is a proud immigrant with a lifetime of experiences between cultures as a former asylee raised in Miami aas a child by her family.
-She earned her BFA from the Maryland Institute College of Art in 2003 and was part of the first group to earn a MA in Community Arts in 2006 in the USA.
-She founded Bmore Cultured in 2004, a volunteer group of Black youth in Baltimore venturing to Nicaragua as African-American ambassadors to live in solidarity with rural communities to build homes, paint murals and build friendships across borders.
-She co-founded Art of Solidarity with Aleks Martray, where they served as faculty through the Maryland Institute College of Art.
-Their study abroad program connected its students to Nicaraguan artists, youth and community centers every summer from 2008-2015.
+Maria Gabriela Aldana Enriquez is Art of Solidarity's cofounding director.
+She is a bilingual community artist, award-winning filmmaker, oral historian, muralist, queer matchmaker, and teacher.
+For over 20 years, Aldana has produced community-centered work.
+Originally from Managua, Nicaragua, Ms. Aldana is a proud immigrant with a lifetime of experiences between cultures as a former asylee raised in Miami as a child by her family.
+She calls Baltimore, Maryland home where she earned her BFA from the Maryland Institute College of Art in 2003 and was part of the first group to earn a MA in Community Arts in 2006.
+She holds K-12 Fine Arts Teacher license in the state of Maryland from Notre Dame, University of Maryland.
+Most recently, Aldana wrote, directed, produced and edited “Echoes from the Key Bridge: A Baltimore Longshoreman” oral histories and documentary, and continues to capture the human toll of the collapse of the Key Bridge today.